 - Avoid using plastic coverings.
 Plastic attracts the cold and may harm plants.
 Walls O Water, Season Extenders, and hot kaps are not only for tomatoes.
 Use these, if you have them, to protect any plants.

-- Water is another thing to try.
-If you have access to water, set it to come on between 3 am – 4 am.
+- As counter intuitive as it sounds, use water if you have access to it.
+Water insulates and wet soil retains four times more heat than dry soil.
+So if you have access to water, set it to come on between 3 am – 4 am.
 This is the coldest time of the night.
 Let it run until the sun is up.
+The water forms a layer of ice that will work to protect the foliage underneath.
+This trick works well for a frost but not so well with a hard freeze.
 If plants do show some signs of frost damage, wait a few days in order to give them time to recover before pulling them up.

 - If you don’t have sheets, blankets, or newspaper, we have a good supply of frost guard, pop ups, and row cover to put over your plants.